charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

     FROM ubuntu
     RUN echo 'Dockerfile' > /tmp/Dockerfile

+## Where we are headed

+Throughout this assignment, we are going to being building several docker files.
+When we are done, I'm picturing a directory structure something like this:

+- DockerCode
+  - UbuntuBase
+    - Dockerfile
+  - Apache
+    - Dockerfile
+  - MakeHtml
+    - Dockerfile

 ## Set up Ubuntu:

 In this section of the text we learn how to create an UbuntuServer image that is up to date and contains certain key pieces.